 Each council is expected to submit its recommendations to the Authority towards the end of the first quarter of the calendar year in which the election is scheduled.
 By the middle of that calendar year, the Authority will issue a determination which will have two parts:

 When the new council takes office, all councillors except the mayor will receive the base councillor remuneration set out in Part One of that year’s determination.
 This will continue until the new council has made a formal decision on roles and remuneration (See Council process for Remuneration Proposals below)

 Newly elected councils have three months following the local elections to submit their proposals to the Authority for approval and inclusion in an amending determination.
 Note that if a council’s proposal is accepted, the remuneration for:

 The council decides a base remuneration for councillors who have no additional responsibilities.
 This could be higher than the minimum allowable remuneration set for that council by the Authority.

 Although the Local Government Act allows Mayors to nominate/decide committee chairs, for any roles that attract additional remuneration above the base rate the council must have a formal vote on the remuneration proposal.

 The agenda item on which the formal vote will be made must include in writing:

-* Note: If an elected member will hold more than one position of additional responsibility, the titles of the positions must be combined and the proposed additional remuneration must cover the combined positions.
+* Note: If a local government member will hold more than one position of additional responsibility, the titles of the positions must be combined and the proposed additional remuneration must cover the combined positions.
 For example, councillor A holds the combined positions of chair of the regulatory committee and chair of the services committee and the proposed additional remuneration covering the combined positions is $15,000.

 The Authority has traditionally accepted proposals in respect of additional remuneration that are unanimously supported by council.
 Where it receives split recommendations, strong supporting documentation concerning the reasoning behind any change in the recognition of positions should be provided.